JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 They're either trying to save time, or they're trying to gather information to give them an advantage later on when you negotiate.
 If they're genuinely trying to save time, then this answer should get you through:

 > "It sounds like you're trying to qualify me for a salary range.
 If you want to tell me what that range is, I'm happy to tell you if it's in the ballpark."

+### How to recover when you already shared your current salary

+**1. You haven't started your formal interviews yet**

+There's still time to switch their thinking to "What do we need to offer to convince them to take this role?"
+Focus on interviewing well and telling a story about how their company will be better if you're a part of it.

+**2. You already have a job offer**

+Your best bet is to negotiate the offer as well as possible.
+The offer itself will be based on your current salary, but with a good negotiation strategy, you can see how much room for improvement there is in their offer.

+### How to recover when you already shared your expected salary

+Look for new information you can incorporate into your negotiation.
+For example, the job requirements or benefits package may be different than you anticipated.
+Then you can counter offer while saying something like:

+> "I have learned a lot more about the company, the position, and the compensation package since I gave that initial salary range.
+Given what I've learned, I would be more comfortable at [your counteroffer]."

 Next time you're asked for your current salary or desired in a job interview, use these word-for-word scripts to avoid disclosing that information and get back to the interview process.
 This strategy will leave the salary expectations question open longer, allowing you to impress them more so you have more leverage during your salary negotiation.